lobocv/simplerr/README.md

 ### Retry-able / Retriable Errors

-You can mark an error as "not retriable" using the [`NotRetriable()`]((https://pkg.go.dev/github.com/lobocv/simplerr#SimpleError.Retriable)) mutator.
-When an error is marked as not retriable then retry mechanisms handling the error should not treat the error as transient and should not attempt to retry the operation which caused the error.
+You can mark an error as "retriable" using the [`Retriable()`]((https://pkg.go.dev/github.com/lobocv/simplerr#SimpleError.Retriable)) mutator.
+When an error is marked as retriable, error handling mechanisms can assume that the error is transient and that they can retry the operation (assuming it is indempotent).

-**By default, all non-errors are assumed to be retriable unless explicitly marked otherwise**
+**By default, all errors are assumed to be not retriable unless explicitly marked otherwise**

 ### Changing Error Formatting